When Marriage Gets Hard, Avoid These Mistakes

 They happen in real life.

-- Don’t focus on your spouse’s faults.
-During the tough times in your marriage, it’s extremely difficult to think of anything good about your spouse, but that’s only because you’re focusing on the NOW.
+During tough times in your marriage, it’s extremely difficult to think of anything good about your spouse.

 Even when you’re hurt, angry and confused, try to remember at least five characteristics of your spouse that you’ve always loved.